The Unanswered Question: History

-Ives composed The Unanswered Question, subtitled "(a Cosmic Landscape)" in Ives's work papers, in 1908 (though it is often erroneously dated 1906), and revised it in 1930–1935, at which time he included a 13-bar introduction, made the woodwind parts more dissonant, and added further dynamic and articulation indications.
+Ives composed The Unanswered Question, parenthetically subtitled "a Cosmic Landscape" in Ives's work papers, in 1908 (though it is often erroneously dated 1906), and revised it in 1930–1935, at which time he included a 13-bar introduction, made the woodwind parts more dissonant, and added further dynamic and articulation indications.
 He also made a small but significant change to the "question motif", which had originally ended on the note that began it, but now remained unresolved.

 During 1930–1935 he also worked on a version of The Unanswered Question for chamber orchestra.
 The premiere performance of this version occurred on May 11, 1946 at McMillin Theatre, Columbia University in New York City, played by a chamber orchestra of graduate students from the Juilliard School and conducted by Edgar Schenkman (on-stage), with the strings led by Theodore Bloomfield (off-stage).
 The same concert featured the premieres of Central Park in the Dark and String Quartet No. 2.
+The first recording of the piece by the Polymusic Chamber Orchestra conducted by Will Lorin was released in 1951 on the Polymusic label.

 The original version of the work was not premiered until March 17, 1984, when Dennis Russell Davies and the American Composers Orchestra performed it at Symphony Space in New York City as part of the "Wall-to-Wall Ives" series.

 In 1985, Paul Echols and Noel Zahler produced an edition of The Unanswered Question that included both the original version and the revised 1930–1935 edition.
 Echols and Zahler were fortunate in that sufficiently complete sources were available to work from for both scores.